EzuaR/BetterHandCuff/README.md

   </tbody>
 </table>
 <h2>How to download:</h2>
-To download you can click on releases or use the following command in the server console: hub install BetterHandCuff
+To download you can click on releases.